United States v. Schooner Peggy

 United States v.
 Schooner Peggy, 5 U.S. (1 Cranch) 103 (1801), was a United States Supreme Court case.
 It was one of a series of cases resolving disputes over ships captured during the undeclared Quasi-War between the United States and France from 1798 to 1800.
 The vessel was ordered returned to France.

 Background of the case

-From 1798 to 1800 the United States and France were engaged in many hostile Naval engagements.
+From 1798 to 1800 the United States and France were engaged in many hostile Naval engagements during the Quasi-War.
 According to the law at the time an enemy vessel could be captured during time of war and then subject to seizure, a legal process through which the vessel was determined to be property of the capturing party.
 At the conclusion of the undeclared war with France a treaty was ratified that stated in part: